From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Proposed Methods

-The second proposed method, TCogMap, is a solution tailored to temporal understanding in the AD domain, as it leverages a vehicle trajectory analysis module. \cref{fig:TCogMap} shows the three steps in TCogMap, as follows:
+The second proposed method, TCogMap, is a solution tailored to temporal understanding in the AD domain, as it leverages a vehicle trajectory-analysis module that operates as an agentic tool around the VLM. \cref{fig:TCogMap} shows the three steps in TCogMap, described next.

-\textbf{Video Partitioning.} TCogMap uses the same video partitioning module as Scene-CoT, resulting in a set of video segments, $S = \{s_1, s_2, s_3 \dots s_l \}$.
+\textbf{Video Partitioning.} TCogMap uses the same video partitioning module as Scene-CoT, resulting in a set of video segments, $S = \{s_1, s_2, s_3, \dots, s_l\}$.

-\textbf{Ego Vehicle Temporal Cognitive Map.} Recent works have shown that generating a so-called ``cognitive map'' representation assists a VLM in its ability to perform question-answering \cite{Ego3D,CognitiveMap}.
+\textbf{Ego-Vehicle Temporal Cognitive Map.} Recent works have shown that generating a so-called ``cognitive map'' representation assists a VLM in question-answering~\cite{Ego3D,CognitiveMap}.
 Building on this insight, the proposed approach extends cognitive maps to the video domain for improved temporal understanding in outdoor and dynamic AD scenes.

-A full extension of cognitive maps to the temporal domain that includes information about all objects is appealing, but may result in too much extraneous information confounding the VLM.
-Rather, TCogMap only considers the most important object in a driving video: the ego vehicle.
+A full extension that includes information about all objects is appealing, but may overload the VLM with extraneous information.
+TCogMap therefore considers only the most important object in a driving video: the ego vehicle.

 {V_{\text{stat}}} {V_{\text{stopping}}} {\Psi_{\text{turn}}} {V_{y, \text{lc}}} {V_{x, \text{lc}}}